Starwerk Banner Image

 • Nebulae: M1, M42

 The listings above are just to give an idea.
 They are not even close to complete.
 They also make it seem that the Northern Winter is not a very interesting sky.
 On the contrary.
 It is one of the most impressive skies to view by naked eye.
 This is because it has more bright stars collected in close proximity than can be found in any other season - though the (Northern summer) Milky Way is pretty impressive too.
 In any case, Starwerk does not currently plan to operate programs in the winter.
 It is too cold.
-Perhaps we will eventually expand to the deserts of Southern California where it is warmer, and where the skies are often spectacular.
+Perhaps we will eventually expand to the deserts of Southern California or Arizona where it is warmer, and where the skies are often spectacular.

 Some Night Sky Resources